fsncps/zeno/README.md

 - `zeno [search]` opens a TUI screen: the left side has a list of commands with a smart fuzzy filter, while the reading pane on the right shows the command with syntax highlighting and formatting, its title and description as well as meta-info.
 Selecting a command with Enter copies it to clipboard and returns to the shell.
 - `zeno add` loads a small input form, where you enter a short title for your command plus the command itself (automatically grabbed from X clipboard if already copied) and the language.
 The languages have smart sorting and the right one should be at the top.
 OpenAI completion endpoints will then phrase a short description of the command and add some keywords, and the record is saved to MySQL/MariaDB.

 The filter and sorting mechanism is adaptive and will present hits ordered by (sort of) smart metrics.
-To be added is vector space embedding of the codeblock records for similarity searching.
+Yet to be added is vector space embedding of the codeblock records for similarity searching.

 ## Deps & Installation